 Be it muscle pain caused by injuries, headaches caused by Sinusitis, or neck pain caused by simply sleeping wrong, pain is one of the most common health conditions across the globe.
-In general terms, pain is a feel of mild or extreme discomfort in the body.
+In general terms, pain is a feeling of mild or extreme discomfort in the body.
 It is a signal in the nervous system that might indicate that something is wrong.
 Pain can be a prick, tingling sensation, soreness, sting, burn, or ache.
 The intensity of it may vary depending on the cause of the pain.

 What causes pain?

 In some cases, the cause of pain is clear, such as an injury to a specific part of the body or a health condition.
 In other cases, the cause of pain may be vague or unknown.
-Pain can also be caused due to sleeping in wrong position, sitting in an awkward or unfavourable position for too long, an accident or even illnesses such as flu, arthritis, or fibromyalgia.
+Pain can also be caused due to sleeping in the wrong position, sitting in an awkward or unfavorable position for too long, an accident, or even illnesses such as flu, arthritis, or fibromyalgia.
 Depending on the illness, you may develop other symptoms – fatigue, nausea, inflammation, and more.
-Engaging in strenuous physical activities, or lack of right technique while exercising may also result in severe muscle pain.
+Engaging in strenuous physical activities, or lack of the right technique while exercising may also result in severe muscle pain.

 However, pain can be treated effectively with accurate diagnosis and specific treatment methods depending on the root cause of the pain.
 Now, let us take a look at the different types of pain one may encounter during their lifetime.

 Types of Pain

 Acute pain: Acute pain develops over a short period of time and occurs suddenly, as a result of an injury, illness, or medical procedure.
 Usually, this type of pain is sharp and goes away within a few days/weeks after the cause has been treated.
 Almost everyone would have experienced acute pain at some time in their lifetime.